This post was originally published in January, after The Nightingale premiered at the Sundance Film Festival. Some spoilers for the film follow.

-The Nightingale, which makes its North American debut at Sundance today, is writer-director Jennifer Kent’s first follow-up to her 2014 smash horror hit, The Babadook.
+The Nightingale, which hits theaters this weekend after making its North American debut at Sundance earlier this year, is writer-director Jennifer Kent’s first follow-up to her 2014 smash horror hit, The Babadook.
 The two films couldn’t be more different in scope and style: The Babadook is an intimate, modern-day horror story of motherhood gone very awry, while The Nightingale is a sprawling tale of systemic racism, misogyny, and violence in Tasmania in the 1800s.
 But Kent’s latest nonetheless reveals a fascinating through line in her work, which centers on, as she puts it, “disrespect for the feminine” — and the inciting power of female rage.

 The Nightingale follows Clare (Aisling Franciosi), a young Irish convict caring for her husband (Michael Sheasby) and baby as she serves out a sentence under the abusive Lieutenant Hawkins (Sam Claflin), who refuses to let her leave even after she’s done her time.
 Early on in the film, Lieutenant Hawkins commits an inconceivable crime against Clare and her family.
 Enraged and devastated, Clare sets out into the harsh Tasmanian wilderness to get her revenge, with help from a young Aboriginal tracker, Billy (Baykali Ganambarr).